Takeaway

 Picking up occasional shifts as a floor nurse during medical school threw off the house staff, but the benefits for me far outweighed the conversation with an occasional confused intern.

 Like many in healthcare, I entered nursing to help others.
-Indeed, “caring for the whole person,” defines what a nurse is and distinguished the profession from medicine, which I falsely believed was solely disease-focused.
+At the time, I believed “caring for the whole person,” was what defined a nurse is and not a doctor; I falsely believed physicians were solely disease-focused.

 Through my work as a leukemia research nurse, I grew fascinated by the underpinnings of the pathology afflicting my patients, and ultimately decided that I wanted a deeper understanding of their disease biology.
 My reluctance in pursuing medicine mostly stemmed from concerns as to whether I could still keep my patient-centric approach.

-While I sometime miss the depth of relationships with patients that I had as a nurse, I recognize the importance of making the time with my patients count.
+It’s important to make every minute I spend one-on-one with a patient count.
 The computer screen looming between me and the patient, coupled with my pager invariably beeping, are constant distractions, but I try to actively listen and be present as best I can.
 And when, for example, I feel dismayed that my patient seems overwhelmed and hasn’t grasped the side-effects of a chemotherapy drug after my explanation, I remember that I can reach out to the nurses, and they’ll be there to help.

 This piece expresses the views solely of the author.
 It does not necessarily represent the views of any organization, including Johns Hopkins Medicine.